 Taken a step further, we have animals not only encouraging, but also enthusiastically participating in each other’s homicide:

-Sometimes in a communal consumption of one another’s body parts:
+Sometimes this is even depicted as a communal consumption of one another’s body parts:

 We even have animals instructing us on how to properly imprison them: